vincenzocoia/vincenzocoia.github.io/index.md

 I teach data science.
 I do statistical research in my spare time.

+Bear with me as a learn github pages and construct this website.

 ## Contact/Follow Me

 Want to get in touch?
 Here are various ways you can reach me.